 Notification of Technical Problems: If you are experiencing technical problems with your computer, you will be responsible for finding alternative methods or locations to complete exams and assignments by the given deadlines.
 If you have a technical problem during an exam that results in you being unable to complete the exam, please call the number for technical assistance right away and complete the exam as soon as the problem is addressed.
-If someone does not immediately answer your call, leave a message to verify that you attempted to get help in order to complete the exam and your score will be equal to the number of complete do not follow these steps you will not be able to complete the exam and your score will be equal to the number of complete do not follow the total number of items on the exam.
+If someone does not immediately answer your call, leave a message to verify that you attempted to get help in order to complete the exam and your score will be equal to the number of complete do your some of the exam.